MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 ### Stsadm.exe command line tool

 The stsadm.exe command line administration tool has been removed from SharePoint Server Subscription Edition.
-SharePoint PowerShell cmdlets should be used to administer SharePoint from the command line or through scripting.
-TAP customers should open bugs (feedback) in the Microsoft Collaborate portal if any important functionality in stsadm.exe is not available in the SharePoint PowerShell cmdlets.
+SharePoint PowerShell cmdlets must be used to administer SharePoint from the command line or through scripting.
+TAP customers can open bugs (feedback) in the Microsoft Collaborate portal if any important functionality in stsadm.exe is not available in the SharePoint PowerShell cmdlets.

 > [!NOTE]
 > As SharePoint PowerShell cmdlets have been converted from snap-ins to modules in SharePoint Server Subscription Edition, the Update-SPHelp cmdlet is no longer necessary to download the latest cmdlet help content.
 This cmdlet has been removed.

 ### Microsoft Information Protection and Control Client 2.1 (MSIPC)

-This has been replaced by an internal version that will be installed through SharePoint setup and serviced through SharePoint public updates.
+This feature has been replaced by an internal version that will be installed through SharePoint setup and serviced through SharePoint public updates.

 ### Windows Server AppFabric 1.1

-This has been replaced by an internal version that will be installed through SharePoint setup and serviced through SharePoint public updates.
+This featuer has been replaced by an internal version that will be installed through SharePoint setup and serviced through SharePoint public updates.